-This first term at Sheffield Hallam might have been amazing for some, and not so great for others...
+This first term at university might have been amazing for some, and not so great for others...

 And that's ok.

 If you're thinking that you haven't had a great experience so far or that you're feeling the pressure a bit more recently, try not to worry too much.
-Yes, uni can be amazing and lots of fun but you might feel down from time to time.
-If you find this becomes more and more regular, you must seek support at SHU, your GP or friends/family.
+Yes, university can be amazing and lots of fun but you might feel down from time to time.
+If you find this becomes more and more regular, you must seek support either from the university, your GP or friends/family.

 Another reason could be having to balance your finances, studies, relationships, lifestyle, health and wellbeing and your social life is a bit much.
 We get it!
 This can even lead to students dropping out because they feel overwhelmed.
 Dropping out doesn't always have to be case though.
 By speaking to someone about how you're feeling, this could ease your feelings and make you feel more positive.
 Bring it up to your mates and see if they're feeling the same or share this with your family over the Christmas holidays and see what they advise.